35 Popular Filipino Dishes You'll Regret Not Trying Once

 Bicol Express sounds like the name of a train route, and that's indeed what it was named after.
 The dish was originally a nameless concoction served by vendors to passengers on trains heading to the Bicol region of the Philippines.
 That's one story, anyway — it may actually be influenced by Indonesian food or a recipe from Ilocos, a different area of the Philippines.
 No matter how it got its start, it became so popular and beloved that it is now prepared all over the country.

 The dish is made by simmering small pieces of fatty pork together with coconut milk and seasonings.
 The richness of the two main ingredients is enhanced by the intensely savory flavors of shrimp paste, garlic, onion, and ginger.
-The final key ingredient is chile peppers.
+The final key ingredient is chili peppers.
 While you can use a variety of chiles when cooking the dish at home to suit your own heat preferences, the traditional choice is siling labuyo, a type that's native to the Philippines archipelago.
 Bicol is known for producing particularly hot chiles, so Bicol Express is normally pretty spicy.

 Barbecue